This is Post 23 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 The imagery of Plato’s Cave is an invitation into the mystery of self-inquiry.
 It invites us to look within – to notice the Consciousness that is the ultimate subject of all our experiencing, and to notice its qualities, and to notice that our experiencing is entirely dependant on it.

-If we take the fire in Plato’s Cave in general terms as a symbol of Consciousness, the first implied invitation is to look for the source of that Consciousness.
+If we take the fire in Plato’s Cave in a very general way as a symbol of Consciousness, the first implied invitation is to look for the source of that Consciousness.
 I have discussed this mode of self-inquiry in several of the early posts in this series – here, here, and here) – I regard self-inquiry as an essential preliminary practice for any serious meditator.
-The act of looking for the source of Consciousness in self-inquiry provides necessary and foundational insights which transform our approach to meditation practice.
-To recognise Consciousness, and to recognise that it is ultimately non-personal and non-locatable is to enter into a profound process of empowerment.
-The next invitation is to familiarise ourselves with that Consciousness; to identify its energetic qualities; and to understand how we can allow ourselves to embody those energetic qualities through meditation practice.
+The act of looking for the source of Consciousness in self-inquiry provides necessary and foundational insights which transform our approach to meditation and Mindfulness practice.
+To recognise Consciousness, and to recognise that it is ultimately non-personal and non-locatable, is to enter into a profound process of empowerment.
+The next implied invitation is to familiarise ourselves with that Consciousness: to recognise the way it is embodied in us; to identify its energetic qualities; and to understand how we can allow ourselves to more fully embody those energetic qualities through meditation practice.

 Where is Consciousness of Sensation?

-The self-inquiry in which we seek to notice the Consciousness of Sensation, usually first leads us to try to find the Consciousness related to our sense of sight, and we may be perplexed to find that the Consciousness that we might have assumed to be somewhere behind our eyes is not there – but instead is non-locatable and non-personal.
+The self-inquiry in which we seek to notice the Consciousness of Sensation, usually first leads us to try to find that aspect of Consciousness which is related to our sense of sight, and we may be perplexed to find that the Consciousness that we might have assumed to be somewhere behind our eyes is nowhere to be found – but instead is non-locatable and non-personal.
 Clearly some process of perception is happening but the crucial element of Consciousness, without which there would be no experiencing, is illusive.
-It is always present when we look for it, but it is indefinable.
+It is always absolutely reliably present when we look for it, but it is indefinable and not locatable.

 We find the same ‘problem’ of non-locatability with our Consciousness of hearing, taste, smell, touch and position sense – and the same with thought.
-This non-locatability of Consciousness may at first seem a little odd or perhaps inconsequential, but if we pursue the inquiry further, we very quickly find it to be a great blessing – and the source of our ultimate freedom.
-One of the first and most curious things that we notice is that when we look for Consciousness we become more conscious.
+This non-locatability of Consciousness may at first seem a little odd or perhaps inconsequential, but if we pursue the inquiry further, we undergo a process of gentle realisation in which we begin to see that this absence of anything personal in the experience of Consciousness is an incredibly positive thing.
+We begin to recognise it as a great blessing – and as the source of our freedom.

-Drawing back into the Fire – into the Energy of Consciousness
+Drawing back into the Fire – into the Energy of Embodied Consciousness

 In meditative-enquiry we have two choices – both of which take us to the same place.
 In terms of the Plato’s Cave image, we can turn around and look for source of the firelight, the Consciousness that is the cause our experiencing.
 Alternatively we can throw off our chains and draw back into identification with the light and energy of the fire.
 Fire is a predominant symbol of psychological energy in Western imagination.
-The fire in Plato’s Cave can therefore be seen as a symbol of the energy of consciousness – the energy that shapes our perception of things.
+The fire in Plato’s Cave can therefore be seen as a symbol of the energy of consciousness – the energy that that ultimately animates our world.

-I shall be returning to this image in future posts, because there are important distinctions that can to be made in this regard.
-For now let me just say that, for me, the fire in Plato’s Cave represents the somatic energy of the four surface bodies that I have been talking about in recent posts.
-The energy of these four subtle bodies profoundly affects our reality.
-By resting each of the surface bodies as Consciousness, as we do when we practice the brahmavihāras meditation-cycle, the four surface bodies take on the energetic qualities of Consciousness, which in turn initiates transformative processes in our nervous system, our physiology, our relationships, and our world.
+We can gain new understandings each time we return to this image.
+For now, let me just say that, for me, the act of ‘resting as’ the fire in Plato’s Cave image represents the practice of ‘resting as’ the somatic energy of the four surface bodies that I have been talking about in recent posts.
+The energy of these four subtle bodies creates our ‘self’ and creates our reality.
+By resting each of the surface bodies ‘as’ Consciousness, as we do when we practice the brahmavihāras meditation-cycle, the four surface bodies begin take on the energetic qualities of Consciousness, which in turn initiates transformative processes in our nervous system, our physiology, our relationships, and our world.

-Only by allowing ourselves to identify with somatic energy fields of the body in this way, can we start to discern and refine the energy that we bring to the perceptual process by which we create our world.
+Only by allowing ourselves to identify with the somatic energy fields of the body in this way, can we start to discern and refine the energy that we bring to the perceptual process by which we create our world.
 To meditate is to sit in a transformative fire, in which the egoic patterning of our surface bodies is gradually consumed – effortlessly, by the power of Consciousness.
-The fire returns us to our natural state.
+By willingly submitting to the fire we can burn away the egoic kleshas and return to our natural state.